 What is the first thing that comes to mind when you think of educational toys for 2 year old’s?

-Do you think of flashy “learning” toys that can teach the alphabet, numbers, letters, colors, shapes, etc?
+Do you think of flashy “educational” toys that can teach the alphabet, numbers, letters, colors, shapes, etc?

 Toys that require batteries like a leap pad?